coaxial/travel/content/belgium/index.md

 - src: A_IMG_3783.JPEG
   title: |
-    Brussels: One of not many places where you still can play unlimited pinball.
+    Brussels: One of the few places where you can still play unlimited pinball.

 - src: A_IMG_3802.JPEG
   title: Brussels